Are you feeling stressed and tense? Are you getting enough sleep?

 And, chances are even better that no matter what stresses you are dealing with, sleeping will help you heal!

 “Nearly all of us need more sleep than we get.
-I believe a sudden wave of drowsiness should be taken as seriously as the chest pain that might signal a heart attack,” says Dr. William Dement, professor of psychiatry and behavioural science at Stanford University.
+I believe a sudden wave of drowsiness should be taken as seriously as the chest pain that might signal a heart attack,” says Dr. William Dement, professor of psychiatry and behavioral science at Stanford University.
 “Drowsiness is an urgent signal that should not be ignored, particularly in situations where dozing, inattention or impaired performance could lead to catastrophe.
 In such situations, stop what you are doing and take a nap!”

 Tests have shown major improvements in alertness and intellectual performance after spending ten hours in bed a night for six consecutive nights…